puppeteer/puppeteer/docs/api.md

 - `options` <[Object]>
   - `browserWSEndpoint` <[string]> a [browser websocket endpoint](#browserwsendpoint) to connect to.
   - `ignoreHTTPSErrors` <[boolean]> Whether to ignore HTTPS errors during navigation.
 Defaults to `false`.
+  - `slowMo` <[number]> Slows down Puppeteer operations by the specified amount of milliseconds.
+Useful so that you can see what is going on.
 - returns: <[Promise]<[Browser]>>

 This methods attaches Puppeteer to an existing Chromium instance.